 Jumpstart provides these organizations with volunteer college students who receive training and coaching in order to deliver a high quality early learning curriculum to preschool students.
 Through large group, small group, and independent learning opportunities in classroom settings, Jumpstart volunteers increase the amount of dedicated learning moments that children from highly impacted communities receive before entering kindergarten.

-“Given Jumpstart’s unparalleled 25-year track record of promoting kindergarten readiness through preschool classrooms across the country, we were honored when Jumpstart’s leadership approached us about extending the organization’s impact at home with Ready4K,” said Ben York, Ph.D., founder and CEO of Ready4K.
+“Given Jumpstart’s unparalleled 25-year track record of promoting kindergarten readiness through preschool classrooms across the country, we were honored when Jumpstart’s leadership approached us about extending the organization’s impact at home with ParentPowered,” said Ben York, Ph.D., founder and CEO of ParentPowered.
 “This pioneering partnership, which pairs the Jumpstart model with our highly accessible, evidence-based family engagement curriculum has enabled us to expand the impact of each program in important ways.”

 Vice President,